-The character in a first- or third-person game will often need some collision-based physics so that it doesn’t fall through the floor or walk through walls.
-Usually, though, the character’s acceleration and movement will not be physically realistic, so it may be able to accelerate, brake and change direction almost instantly without being affected by momentum.
+The character in a first- or third-person game usually needs some collision-based physics so that it doesn’t fall through the floor or walk through walls.
+In many applications, the character’s acceleration and movement are intentionally not physically realistic, so that the character can accelerate, brake and change direction almost instantly and without being affected by momentum.

-See in Glossary, a rigidbodyA component that allows a GameObject to be affected by simulated gravity and other forces.
+See in Glossary that is always upright.
+The controller has its own special functions to set the object’s speed and direction but unlike true colliders, a rigidbodyA component that allows a GameObject to be affected by simulated gravity and other forces.
 More info

 See in Glossary is not needed and the momentum effects are not realistic.